cloudbees-days/cloudbees-field-workshops/labs/cloudbees-feature-flags/content/labs/experiment.md

 <p><img src="images/setTitleTrue.png" />

 7. Switch tabs to bring up the Microblog website.
 Thanks to the `configurationFetchedHandler` implemented in the previous lab, the page refreshes automatically and the new configuration is applied.
 The new title should appear!
-8. Switch tabs to bring CloudBees Core into view.
-The _most recent run_ from the microblog's `development` branch should be the pipeline induced by the configurationFetchedHandler commit from the previous lab.
-We have successfully changed the behavior of feature flag gated code dashboard and **without additional code deployments**.
-9. Navigate back to the CloudBees Feature Flags dashboard.
+8. Navigate back to the CloudBees Feature Flags dashboard.
 And navigate to **Experiments** view under **Development** environment, and choose a **Create a New Experiment** button.
 Ensure the new experiment will change the behavior for the **default.sidebar** flag before continuing to **Set Audience**.
-10. Similar to the title experiment, edit the **sidebar** by changing the only condition's **False** behavior value to **True**.
+9. Similar to the title experiment, edit the **sidebar** by changing the only condition's **False** behavior value to **True**.
 Apply the experiment's changes through the **Update Audience** button.
-11. Switch back to the Microblog website, and after the auto-refresh, the sidebar should now be displayed!
+10. Switch back to the Microblog website, and after the auto-refresh, the sidebar should now be displayed!

 ### Flag Override View Interface